AlexanderBissett/Yurii-is-a-idiot/README.md

 > [!TIP]
 > Paste these commands line by line in Windows CMD
--   The following Python modules:
+-   The following Python modules in your main developer windows:
     ```
     pip install auto-py-to-exe
     pip install cryptography